Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6, Dexterity 17 or higher.

 You have practiced with the short bow since you can hold one.
-You gain the following benefits:

 * Being in close combat doesn’t impose disadvantage on your attack roles with a short bow.
 * When you hit a creature with your short bow you can make one extra attack as a bonus action using your short bow.